 As children enter our Cubs Nursery for 2 year olds, there are writing opportunities in all areas of learning.
 These run seamlessly through into Key Stage one.
 Children apply the skills they have been taught in all areas of the curriculum.
-Children are taught how to plan, revise and evaluate their writing.
+Children are taught how to plan and evaluate their writing.

 In the Foundation Stage children develop many pre-writing skills.
 Correct letter formation is taught in a variety of enjoyable ways.
 As they become able, children begin to write letters using a variety of materials.
 Children are taught how to hold their pencil correctly.
 Children learn to regulate the size of letters which leads to neatly presented work.
 When children are ready they are taught to join letters which leads to fluent, legible and speedy writing.
 Children work very hard to obtain their "Pen Licences" in year two.
 We currently follow the PenPals scheme of work.